Birthdays across two homes

 Decide early, before the child asks

 Children start thinking about their birthday weeks in advance.
-If the two parents have not agreed on how the day will go, the child ends up as the messenger.
-Decide before that happens.
+If the two parents have not agreed on how the day will go by the time the child starts asking, the child ends up carrying the question between homes.

 Revisit the plan each year.
-Young children want both parents in the same place; older children often prefer two smaller celebrations; teenagers usually have opinions of their own.
+Children under 5 want both parents in the same place; children 6 to 11 often prefer two smaller celebrations; from 12 they usually have opinions of their own.

 Put the decision in writing, even briefly.
 "This year: cake at one home on Saturday, party at the other on Sunday" is enough.